Posts

 Image

-In previous posts I covered the rock foundations of our hills and valleys, so now I will torture the analogy and look at the floor coverings.
-T his 4th post in the series starts from around 2.5 million years ago which, in geological terms, is a distance from the present day no greater than the gaps in a country bus timetable.
-Effectively this is the ice ages and their legacy.
-The debates about the constant and radical changes to the landscape and the climate over millions of years have always made it hard for a non-specialist like me, to sift out simple cause and effect relationships.
-Now, as get closer to the present, the increasing amount of fine-grained detail available makes it even harder.
+I covered the rock foundations of our hills and valleys in previous posts, so now I will torture the analogy and examine the floor coverings.
+T his 5th post in the series starts from only 2.5 million years ago, with the ice age.
+In geological terms, that is a distance from the present day no greater than the gaps in a country bus timetable.
+The debates about the constant changes to the landscape and the climate over millions of years have always made it hard for a non-specialist like me to sift out simple cause-and-effect relationships.
+As we get closer to the present, the increasing amount of fine-grained detail available makes it even harder.
 So i f any professional paleogeologists are reading this, stop now, for the sake of your mental health.
-At the point when we left the last post, what is now South East England was still connected to Europe.
-The map below will giv...
+At the point when we left the last post, what is now Southeast England was still connected to Europe.
+The map below will give you some idea.
+Southern England, 2 million years ago....

 Deep Past 2.
 Coming Up For Air